SAP-archive/btp-extend-workflow-cai-msteams/Part6-MSTeamsApp/README.md

 ![TeamsApp](./images/teams070.png)

-3.3 The last two steps (3.1 and 3.2) can now also be performed by other user within your organization, to add the app to their Teams instance.
+3.3 The last two steps (3.1 and 3.2) can now also be performed by other user within your organization, to add the app to their Microsoft Teams instance.